 When you think of social media websites that recruiters are likely to turn to, Facebook may be at the top of your list, but most aren’t looking there.
 A vast majority of recruiters, 87 percent, are looking at your LinkedIn profile to determine whether they should hire you.
 The second closest is Facebook, which is used by 43 percent.
 At the bottom of the list of places recruiters scour is Snapchat, which only 3 percent check.

 Once recruiters find you on LinkedIn, it can be “speed dating for professionals.”
 They are looking for reasons not to hire you, such as gaps in your work history, graduation date and lack of recommendations.
 Recommendations are seen as a sign that you’ve built professional relationships over the years and are regarded more highly than endorsements.
 Profile pictures are also taken into account.
 If you have a selfie or blurry picture, they will lean toward a candidate with a better picture.

 Takeaway: Be very careful with social media

 It’s easy to keep mentions of drugs and alcohol, illegal activity and political views off social media profiles, but it’s the less obvious factors that can cause you to miss out on a job.
-Grammar mistakes and posting too often can send recruiters away.
-Having no web presence leaves the recruiter without an impression of your online presence.
+Grammar mistakes and frequent posting can send recruiters away.
+Conversely, having no social media accounts leaves the recruiter without an impression of your online presence.
 Since everything will always be online, it’s also better to clean up what you do have to avoid problems.
-Conduct yourself professionally on social media because employers will be looking at all facets of your life.
+Conduct yourself professionally on social media, because employers will be looking at all facets of your life.

 Have something to add to this story?
 Comment below or join the discussion on Facebook.